welikeheon/vocabulary-trainer/README.md

-# vocabulary-trainer
+# Vocabulary Trainer
 A terminal application for to train French vocabulary.
+Implemented in Python.

+Prerequisite: Python 3.6

+Run the file "main.py" from terminal.

 List of Commands: